You can cancel your lease in the following situations:

 The time limit starts to count on the day you send the notice and not on the day your landlord receives it.

 Important!
-If your notice does not meet these conditions, your landlord can ignore it and force you to pay rent until the end of your lease.
+If your notice does not meet these conditions, it's as though you never sent the notice.
+Your landlord can ignore it and force you to pay rent until the end of your lease.

 If you give your landlord a verbal notice, you can ask Régie du logement (rental board) to say it is legal.
 You will have to prove that your landlord didn’t suffer because your notice was verbal.
 For example, you can prove that your landlord rented your apartment after your verbal notice and didn’t lose any rent.